rizwan-kh/rizwan-kh.github.io/content/posts/azdo-send-json-request.md

 '''
 ```

-This part if all we needed, now you could use the Azure DevOps Rest API with above `key: value` pair to trigger any pipeline and I will show, how we intepreted these at the pipeline and crafted a JSON out.
+This part is all we needed, now you could use the Azure DevOps Rest API with the above `key: value` pair to trigger any pipeline and I will show, how we interpreted these in the pipeline and crafted a JSON out.

 ### Trigger Azure DevOps Pipeline

 I found the below two ways to trigger a pipeline, you may want to see which one fits your case -

-- Using REST API based curl/http command calling the **build API** - https://dev.azure.com/YOURORG/YOURPROJECT/_apis/build/builds?api-version=6.1-preview.6)
+- Using REST API-based curl/HTTP command calling the **build API** - https://dev.azure.com/YOURORG/YOURPROJECT/_apis/build/builds?api-version=6.1-preview.6)
-1. Convert you JSON to an escaped one using this [link](https://jsonformatter.org/json-escape)
+1. Convert your JSON to an escaped one using this [link](https://jsonformatter.org/json-escape)
 2. Create the request param as below and send
 ```
 # Replace the values for YOURORG, YOURPROJECT, PATTOKEN and the value for id(pipeline ID)